-Ultimately, the work questions whether a non-participatory representation of conflict is at all possible in the current media regime, and, if so, which kind of image of war will be resistant to any form of auto-image consumption when disjointed from its broader context.
+Ultimately, the work questions whether a non-participatory representation of conflict is at all possible and, if so, which kind of image will be resistant to auto-image consumption when disjointed from its broader context.

 The photographic element of this work is situated in “space at the edge of the catastrophe” where an artist must find a reason to be, a space of non-event.
 A non-event that Francois Ewald Cooper identified as the catastrophe ever-approaching, one that provokes a perpetual fear of an unidentifiable threat without end, a space in which the conflict plays out as everyday business-as-usual.

 Throughout this work I relied on photography as both a point in the trajectory of each chapter and a performative element, allowing the artist to enter the spaces of non-events.

 Ironically, this makes the process behind the photographs in State Business non-photographic.
 The ubiquitous surfaces may look banal and innocuous but they are many degrees removed from the conflicts orchestrated inside them and, once identified, are summarily protected from an artist by red tape.